GiovaniPM/DMNTests/Courses/JDE INSTALL/JD Edwards 9.2 Standalone (DEMO) Installation Tutorial .md

 Unzip **V47124-01.zip** the file and run the Oracle Client Setup (“Setup.exe”) program.

+> [!IMPORTANT]
->**<span style="color:red;">🛑Very important:</span>** Select Option 2 Administrator Option while installing Oracle DB 12c Client.
+> Select Option 2 Administrator Option while installing Oracle DB 12c Client.
 Oracle Documentation state that “Runtime” also will work.
 So you may use them if running low on space.

 > [!NOTE]
 > Oracle 12c 32 bit Client required non-administrator user for Installation, during the installation Enter the non-administrator user for installing Oracle 12c Client.
 If you already created non admin user use option 1 or use option 2 allow OUI to create non admin user ID.